Panamo/ChapNat/README.md

 Chapat
 ======
 #Introduction
-Chapnat(Chapal Application of Telecommunication, The New One), is a GapApp & GapNap application server
+Chapat (Chapal Application of Telecommunication), is a GapApp & GapNap application server
 This project written completely by pure C and BSD sockets under ubuntu and gcc (please note that we use some other library)